Anatomy

 Treatment primarily involves relief from pain-inducing activity and then slowly increasing strength training of the muscles around the pubic joint (abdomen, groin), pelvis and lower back within the pain threshold.

-If rehabilitation is unsuccessful, medical treatment may be considered in the form of NSAID or injection of adrenal cortex hormone into the pubic joint (Byrne CA, et al. 2017).
+If rehabilitation fails to produce results, medical treatment may be considered in the form of anti-inflammatory tablets, NSAIDs or corticosteroid injections into the pubic symphysis NSAID or coticosteroid injections into the public symphysis (Byrne CA, et al. 2017).
 Surgery is usually not indicated.

 Complications